 In a VCI-based architecture, all initiators must be indexed.
-Targets are identified by their assigned address space.
+Targets are identified by their assigned address space segment.
 However, for simplification purposes, we'll also give an index to the targets.
 Index space for targets is different from index space for initiators.

-- The target index is the connection port number on interconnects, this index will be decoded from target address in VCI cmd packet. - The initiator index is used by the interconnect components to route the response packets.
+- The target index is used by interconnects, that decode the VCI address MSB bits to get the target index. - The initiator index is used by the interconnect components to route the response packets.